| National Institutes of Health

 Other Health Research in the Federal Budget

-Although NIH is the dominant funding source for health-related research in the federal budget, other agencies in the Department of Health and Human Services (HHS) also fund health-related research.
-Most of these agencies would see their R&D funding decline in the President's request (see Table II-8).
-Non-NIH R&D in HHS would total $1.1 billion in FY 2003.
+Although NIH is the dominant funding source for health-related research in the federal budget, other agencies in the Department of Health and Human Services (HHS) also fund health-related research and would see funding increases under the President's request (see Table II-8).

-The Agency for Health Care Policy and Research (AHCPR) was renamed the Agency for Healthcare Research and Quality (AHRQ) two years ago.
-AHRQ would not receive an appropriation in FY 2003, but its R&D programs would continue to be funded through transfers from other HHS agencies at a level of $263 million, down from $311 million.
-AHRQ's programs evaluate the quality and delivery of health care services, finance research on health care outcomes, explore ethnic and racial health care disparities, and evaluate changes in health care delivery.
-Another renamed agency, the Center for Medicare and Medicaid Services (formerly the Health Care Financing Administration) would have $28 million in FY 2003 (down from $117 million) to study the effectiveness of health-care delivery systems, especially in the context of the Medicare and Medicaid programs.
-Much of the decrease would be due to the proposed elimination of congressional R&D earmarks.
+The Agency for Health Care Policy and Research (AHCPR) has been renamed the Agency for Healthcare Research and Quality (AHRQ).
+AHRQ would not receive an appropriation in FY 2001, but its R&D programs would continue to be funded through transfers from other HHS agencies at a level of $209 million, up from $168 million in FY 2000.
+AHRQ's programs evaluate the quality and delivery of health care services, finance research on health care outcomes, explore ethnic and racial disparities in health care, and evaluate changes in the health care market.
+A priority in the budget request is research on medical errors, including research on identification and prevention of errors through the application of information technologies.